StynH/STYME/README.md

 2025-10-04T14:23:00
 ```

-You can also parse expressions relative to a specific `DateTime` using `NaturalDateTime.From`.
+You can parse expressions relative to a specific `DateTime` using `NaturalDateTime.From`.

 ```csharp
 using STYME;